 A Map of Physics (1939) (A 1939 Map of Physics) (Via Strange Maps) (image:John Snow,1854 ) (image:P. Many Eyes.
 Data Visualization: Top 20 Amazing Tools.
 It’s often said that data is the new world currency, and the web is the exchange bureau through which it’s traded.

 As consumers, we’re positively swimming in data; it’s everywhere from food labels to World Health Organisation reports.
 20 free data visualisation tools.
 In this article, I want to focus on tips and tools that are free and easily accessible.

 There are loads of great paid tools out there, and I use many of them.
 But it is hard to expect someone just getting into this field to pay for expensive software without actually knowing what they are getting into.
 This article looks to expand the list to even more tools and resources you can use to help you get started creating beautiful data visualisations for the web and print.
 From data journalism, where you are scrubbing and combining datasets, to ornately designed infographic style posters, you need to understand the tools and your audience to succeed.
 This article will point you in the right directions to both improve your skills as well as open your eyes to new resources.
+Cleaning up Anyone who works with data sets will tell you that a big portion of your time is spent cleaning it up into a usable format!
+Over the years a more and more tools have been created to help ease the pain.
+Open Refine.
 The science behind data visualisation.
 Over the last couple of centuries, data visualisation has developed to the point where it is in everyday use across all walks of life.

 As consumers, we're positively swimming in data; it's everywhere from labels on food packaging design to World Health Organisation reports.
 As a result, for the designer it's becoming increasingly difficult to present data in a way that stands out from the mass of competing data streams.
-One of the best ways to get your message across is to use a visualization to quickly draw attention to the key messages, and by presenting data visually it's also possible to uncover surprising patterns and observations that wouldn't be apparent from looking at stats alone.
+Get Adobe Creative Cloud.
+Tools - WikiViz.